sfuhrm/adoptopenjdk_role/README.md

 ### Prerequisities

-To use this role as dependency in your playbook, prerequisites below:
+To use this role as dependency in your playbook, prerequisites are described below:

-Ansible 2.7.7 version installed.
+* Ansible 2.4 version installed.
-Inventory destination should be a Debian/Ubuntu or CentOS environment.
+* Inventory destination should be a Debian/Ubuntu or CentOS environment.

-For testing purposes you will need [Python 3.6+](https://www.python.org/downloads/release/python-368/) and [Pipenv](https://github.com/pypa/pipenv)

 ### Configuring

-The role has some defaults set.
-If you want to override them, set the following variables:
+The role has some defaults set as variables.
+If you want to override them, set the following variables in one the appropriate ansible places:

 * **adoptopenjdk_package:** _adoptopenjdk-13-hotspot_